Last reviewed on by

 About Our Executive Director, Jenelle Marie Pierce

 In 2012, Jenelle quit her career as an Analyst for Stryker Corporation’s Healthcare Division and founded The STI Project: Breaking the Stigma® and its child sites.
-She is now The STI Project’s Executive Director; the Founder of the herpes activists network, HANDS; and the Spokesperson for Positive Singles.
+She is now The STI Project’s Executive Director; an Adjunct Professor; and the Spokesperson for Positive Singles.
 As an STI+ Sexual Health Educator and content creator, Jenelle is dismantling stigma by reclaiming STI narratives® through awareness, education, and acceptance.

 Jenelle is also a Tri-Chair of the Communications Action Group at the National Coalition for Sexual Health (NCSH) and a member of the American Association of Sexuality Educators, Counselors, and Therapists (AASECT), the International Union Against Sexually Transmitted Diseases (IUASTD), the American Sexually Transmitted Diseases Association (ASTDA), the National Coalition of STD Directors (NCSD), the National Viral Hepatitis Roundtable (NVHR), and the Intermountain West HPV Vaccination Coalition.